Wild plants in and around Shimane 島根とその周辺の野生植物

 Broussonetia kazinoki / Himekouzo ヒメコウゾ

 Broussonetia kazinoki, a deciduous shrub, inhabits forest edges or roadsides in low hills or mountainous regions.
 Current new branches attach short hairs and vanish later, however.
 Leaves are alternate; blades are 4cm long, 2-5cm wide, in the shape of a warped ovate, varying from no cuts to 3 notches, with margins somewhat acceptable.
-Flowers are dioecious; axils in the new branch's bases bear male inflorescences, and females put themselves in the axils on the upper parts.
-With female inflorescences, 0.5mm-long-across, spherical, purple styles attract attention.
+Flowers are dioecious; axils in the new branch's bases bear male inflorescences, and females are found in the axils on the upper parts.
+In female inflorescences, 0.5 mm-long spherical purple styles attract attention.
 Bloom time: April-May.

 SUMMER #2